davendiy/QWERTY_messenger/README.md

     the data is stored at the server.

     2. Exchanging of messages in mode peer2peer, where all the data keeps on the users' devices.
+(TODO)

-    3. Graphical interface realised via kivy in order to provide easy porting of this program on Android
+    3. Graphical interface implements via kivy in order to provide easy porting of this program on Android  (TODO)

-    4. Supporting of group chats, channels
+    4. Supporting of group chats, channels (TODO)

     5. Supporting of media viewing.
+(TODO)

 ## Realization